MedProgramer24/qr-code-generator/README.md

-QR Code Generator
+<h1>QR Code Generator</h1>

-This project is a QR Code Generator web application that allows users to easily create QR codes by entering a URL and selecting a size.
-Users can also download the generated QR code as an image.
+<h2>This project is a QR Code Generator web application that allows users to easily create QR codes <br> by entering a URL and selecting a size.
+Users can also download the generated QR code as an image.</h2>

-Features
+<h3>Features</h3>
-Enter a URL to generate its corresponding QR code.
+<pre>>Enter a URL to generate its corresponding QR code.
 Choose the size of the QR code.
 Download the generated QR code as a PNG image.
 Responsive design built with Tailwind CSS for a seamless user experience.